Roots: Biopower and Resistance

 This summer course, designed by Salma Serry, explores modes of dominance, violence and reclaiming of power in historical investigations of food.

-Over the timespan of two months, this course consists of weekly online seminars featuring a diverse lineup of guest speakers.
+Over the timespan of two months, this course consists of weekly online seminars featuring a diverse lineup themes.

-As an optional addition to the course, participants can join a week-long residency in Cairo, Egypt, where we will contextualize and deepen the course themes within the local environment.
+As an optional addition to the course, participants can join a week-long residency in Cairo, Egypt, where we will contextualize and deepen the course themes within the local environment through fieldvisits, guestlecturers and discussions.

 Summer Course